2020-2021 School Year

 To establish eligibility for a Free or Reduced Fare bus pass, in addition to completing the online bus pass application, you must submit one of the following:

-- A copy of your letter from the SVUSD Food Services Department for the 2018-2019 or 2019-2020 school year, qualifying your student for free or reduced nutrition services.
+- A copy of your letter from the SVUSD Food Services Department for the 2019-2020 or 2020-2021 school year, qualifying your student for free or reduced nutrition services.
 If you do not have a copy of this letter, please email FOODSERVICES@svusd.org to request one.
+Be sure to include your student's name and/or district ID number.

 - CalFresh – A copy of CalFresh Certification Notice that shows dates of certification or a letter from CalFresh that shows dates of certification.